buildo/react-components/src/Button/README.md

 ### Fluid Button

 Fluid Buttons occupy all the horizontal space available in their container.
-There must be only one Fluid Button on a single line: if more than one is present, they stacked vertically.
+There must be only one Fluid Button on a single line.

 ![fluidbutton](https://user-images.githubusercontent.com/10867086/35729101-f20a324a-080d-11e8-9194-5c485790c253.jpg)